shaunpersad/inspiration-architect/README.md

 network call wrapper functions/classes for each vendor's API then mounting the appropriate React component, while the variable configuration could include the different API base URLs.

+### Installation
+If in node.js, run `npm install inspiration-architect` and `require` it, or if in the browser and not using a build process, include `inspiration-architect.min.js` in a script tag.

 ### Usage
 The basis of using this package is to pass an app object (e.g. an `express()` app object, or by default, an empty JavaScript object) through a series of functions (called providers) to operate on the `app`, or simply to run bootstrap/setup code.